 how Chinese became my daughter's dominate language at age two in rural minnesota

-We had moved to a small rural town in Minnesota where there were only a handful of Chinese speakers none of which were in our social circle.
+We moved to a small rural town in Minnesota where there were only a handful of Chinese speakers, none of them were in our immediate social circle.

 How To Teach Toddlers Chinese